chanzuckerberg/cellxgene/experiments/heroku/README.md

 If you want to quickly deploy an instance of cellxgene and, if not using a small dataset, okay with paying for a tiered dyno, this is a viable solution.

-## Why Shouldn't I Use It?
+## Why shouldn't I use it?

 - The default free dyno offered by Heroku is limited in memory to 512 MBs
   - Heroku offers tiered paid dynos.
 More can be found [here](https://www.heroku.com/pricing
-  - The amount of memory needed for the dyno is equal to the the size of the h5ad file
+  - The amount of memory needed for the dyno is roughly the same size as the h5ad file
   - This can get _very_ expensive for larger datasets
 - Inorder for the dataset to be downloaded during app setup, your dataset must be hosted on a publicly accessable url
 - The server is still easily overwhelmed by many concurrent users